-11,166,667 Shares of Common Stock
+Shares of Common Stock

-We are offering 11,166,667 shares of our common stock.
+we are offering Shares of our common stocks.

-Our common stock is presently traded on the Nasdaq Capital Market under the symbol "SLNO."
-On October 23, 2019, the last reported sale price of our common stock was \$1.55 per share.
+Our common stock is pres sently traded on the Nasdaq Capital Market under the symbol "SLNO."
+On October 21, 2019, the last reported sale price of ou

+common stock was \$1.46 per share.

 As of October 21, 2019, the aggregate market value of our voting and non-voting common stock held by non-affiliates pursuant to General Instruction I.B.6. of Form S-3 was \$46,251,696 which was calculated based on 24,342,998 outstanding shares of our voting and non-voting common stock held by non-affiliates and at a price of \$1.90 per share, the closing sale price of our common stock reported on the Nasdaq Capital Market on September 13, 2019.
 As a result, we are eligible to offer and sell up to an aggregate of \$15,417,232 of shares of our common stock pursuant to General Instruction I.B.6. of Form S-3.
-Following this offering, we will have sold securities with an aggregate market value of \$13,400,000.40 pursuant to General Instruction I.B.6. of Form S-3 during the prior 12 calendar month period that ends on, and includes, the date of this prospectus supplement.
+Following this offering, we will have sold securities with an aggregate market value of \$ pursuant to General Instruction I.B.6. of Form S-3 during the prior 12 calendar month period that ends on, and includes, the date of this prospectus supplement.